cryptomage/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-On average across all the days in the dataset, the 5-minute interval contains the maximum number of steps?
+Across all the days in the dataset, the 5-minute interval contains the maximum number of steps by average.

 ```r
 averages[which.max(averages$steps),]